ehudreiter/accuracySharedTask/README.md

 * appropriate subset of Rotowire JSON: For convenience, we have included the file [shared_task.jsonl](https://github.com/ehudreiter/accuracySharedTask/blob/main/shared_task.jsonl) which includes the lines from the Rotowire test set, for each of our annotated documents.
 * game information ([games.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/games.csv)): Information on the games we annotated to create the GSML.
 * example annotation exercise ([example_exercise](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_exercise)):  An example annotation exercise to familiarize yourself with the task.
-* evaluation script ([evaluate.py](https://github.com/ehudreiter/accuracySharedTask/blob/main/evaluate.py)) and a sample task submission [submitted_gsml.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/submitted_gsml.csv): To demonstrate how recall and precision are calculated.
+* evaluation script ([evaluate.py](https://github.com/ehudreiter/accuracySharedTask/blob/main/evaluate.py)) and [example_submissions](https://github.com/ehudreiter/accuracySharedTask/tree/main/example_submissions): To demonstrate how recall and precision are calculated.

 Data for all games is available at [Rotowire](https://github.com/harvardnlp/boxscore-data) (original Rotowire JSON data).  it is also available at [SportSett](https://github.com/nlgcat/sport_sett_basketball) (extended relational database).
 Please note that SportSett currently does not included playoff games, but does provide much more information on regular season games.